Watchmen: Background and creation

 In 1983, DC Comics acquired a line of characters from Charlton Comics.
 During that period, writer Alan Moore contemplated writing a story that featured an unused line of superheroes that he could revamp, as he had done in his Miracleman series in the early 1980s.
 Moore reasoned that MLJ Comics' Mighty Crusaders might be available for such a project, so he devised a murder mystery plot which would begin with the discovery of the body of the Shield in a harbor.
 The writer felt it did not matter which set of characters he ultimately used, as long as readers recognized them "so it would have the shock and surprise value when you saw what the reality of these characters was".
 Moore used this premise and crafted a proposal featuring the Charlton characters titled Who Killed the Peacemaker, and submitted the unsolicited proposal to DC managing editor Dick Giordano.
 Giordano was receptive to the proposal, but opposed the idea of using the Charlton characters for the story.
+After the acquisition of Charlton's Action Hero line, DC intended to use their upcoming Crisis on Infinite Earths event to fold them into their mainstream superhero universe.
 Moore said, "DC realized their expensive characters would end up either dead or dysfunctional."
-Instead, Giordano persuaded Moore to continue with new characters.
-Moore had initially believed that original characters would not provide emotional resonance for the readers, but later changed his mind.
+Instead, Giordano persuaded Moore to continue his project but with new characters that simply resembled the Charlton heroes.
+Moore had initially believed that original characters would not provide emotional resonance for readers but later changed his mind.
 He said, "Eventually, I realized that if I wrote the substitute characters well enough, so that they seemed familiar in certain ways, certain aspects of them brought back a kind of generic super-hero resonance or familiarity to the reader, then it might work."

-Artist Dave Gibbons, who had collaborated with Moore on previous projects, recalled he "must have heard on the grapevine that he was doing a treatment for a new miniseries.
-I rang Alan up, saying I’d like to be involved with what he was doing", and Moore sent him the story outline.
+Artist Dave Gibbons, who had collaborated with Moore on previous projects, recalled that he "must have heard on the grapevine that he was doing a treatment for a new miniseries.
+I rang Alan up, saying I'd like to be involved with what he was doing", and Moore sent him the story outline.
 Gibbons told Giordano he wanted to draw the series Moore proposed and Moore approved.
 Gibbons brought colorist John Higgins onto the project because he liked his "unusual" style; Higgins lived near the artist, which allowed the two to "discuss [the art] and have some kind of human contact rather than just sending it across the ocean".
 Len Wein joined the project as its editor, while Giordano stayed on to oversee it.
-Both Wein and Giordano stood back and "got out of their way"; Giordano remarked later, "Who copy-edits Alan Moore, for God's sake?"
+Both Wein and Giordano stood back and "got out of their way", as Giordano remarked later.
+"Who copy-edits Alan Moore, for God's sake?"